We believe that everyone should have a safe place to stay

 Personal Support and Guidance

-Our aim is to equip our residents with the skills and confidence they need to ‘move on’ to independent living and a positive long-term future.
-To this end we provide a range of support measures as follows:
+Our aim is to work in a person centred, trauma informed and psychologically informed way to equip our residents with the skills and confidence they need to ‘move on’ to independent living and a positive long-term future.
+To this end we provide a range of support measures as follows: (Covid 19 secure arrangement permitting)

-- Free gym membership and a sports hall for team games
+- Free gym membership , personal training programmes and a sports hall for team games such as Football (Unity League) Volleyball (Recovery games) Kick Boxing, Badminton and Table Tennis

 - Monitored facilities to ensure safety and security

-- 24/7 support on-site, including drug and alcohol support
+- 24/7 support on-site, including drug and alcohol/addiction support on a one to one and workshop basis

 - One-to-one sessions with a key worker

-- Lifeskills e.g. money management and healthy eating
+- Accredited Lifeskills coaching e.g. money management and healthy eating

 - Benefits and budgeting advice